retentioneering/retentioneering-tools/docs/source/step_matrix.rst

 .. image:: _static/step_matrix/step_matrix_su_0.svg

-We can see since we have only one user in this example, `step_matrix` contains only 0's and 1's.
+We can see, since we have only one user in this example, `step_matrix` contains only 0's and 1's.
 At step 1 user had event `main` (100% of users have event main as first event in the trajecotry), then at step 2 user proceed to `catalog`, etc., etc., etc. By the step 13 user's trajectory ended and there are no more events, therefore all subsequent events starting from step 13 are